-CLEARING FAULT HISTORY
+CLEAR FAULT HISTORY

 After a repair has been made, the fault history should be cleared.
 This will enable the trained technician to properly troubleshoot the vehicle in the future, in the event that another problem occurs.
-If the fault history is not cleared after a repair, a technician may mistakenly replace a new component due to an old fault code.
-For example, if the MCOR device was disconnected and the speed controller detected a fault code associated with the throttle, the fault history should be cleared so that any future problem is not diagnosed incorrectly as a throttle problem.
-See Fault History Folder on page 11-16.
+It is recommended that the fault history be cleared in order to avoid the replacement of a component that caused a fault in the past, but has been replaced and is now functioning correctly.
+For example, if the MCOR (Motor Controller Output Regulator) was disconnected and the speed controller detected a fault code associated with the throttle, the fault history should be cleared so that any future problem is not diagnosed incorrectly as a throttle problem.
+See Fault History Folder on page 11-14.